 ii.
-Corporate Felony Conviction and Federal Tax Liability Representations (March 2012)
+Corporate Felony Conviction and Federal Tax Liability Representations (March 2014)

-By submitting an Application in response to this FOA, the Applicant represents that:
+By submitting an application in response to this FOA, the Applicant represents that:

-- 1) It is not a corporation that has been convicted (or had an officer or agent of such corporation acting on behalf of the corporation convicted) of a felony criminal violation under any Federal law within the preceding 24 months; - No officer or agent of the corporation have been convicted of a felony criminal violation for an offence arising out of actions for or on behalf of the corporation under Federal law in the past 24 months; or - 3) It is not a corporation that has any unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability.
+(1) It is not a corporation that has been convicted of a felony criminal violation under any Federal law within the preceding 24 months,

+(2) It is not a corporation that has any unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability.

-For purposes of these representations, the following definitions apply:
+For purposes of these representations the following definitions apply: